 A sponsor can request multiple undefined CoS before their annual allocation expires if they foresee a need to extend the leave of an existing employee or have identified someone they wish to sponsor who requires an undefined CoS (for example, someone “switching” visa category).
 If a sponsor is able to justify the need for the request, then the CoS allocation will be granted

-If you missed the deadline for renewal or require additional undefined CoS during the year, you may request an increase of allocation on the SMS.
-Again, you will be required to prove you genuinely need the CoS requested.
 The processing time for a request to increase your allocation is 18 weeks.
 However, a priority service is available at an additional cost of £200.

 Once an organisation acquires a sponsor licence, they become registered with the Home Office as a sponsor and can begin to issue Certificates of sponsorships (CoS) to skilled foreign migrants, subject to meeting the requirements.
 For many companies, being able to hire overseas skilled talent is essential to the successful operation and growth of their business.
 This is particularly so with the end of freedom of movement following the UK’s departure from the EU, meaning that a significant portion of the UK workforce require sponsorship from January 2021 if they failed to secure their status in the UK before the deadline.